EdwinWenink/archive_fever/content/posts/42-Vim_Notetaking.md

 You can use this full tree for navigating to any note using Vim's `gf` command.
 To quickly jump to a file name in the tree, just use Vim's search `/` in the index file.

+UPDATE 14/4/2020: I almost immediately moved away from using the tree.
+It just looked cool, but it quickly gets unmanageable.
+Relying on directory structure forces you to categorize notes rather than relying on search tools and direct interlinking.
+I’ve switched to a “Zettelkasten” approach.
+However, the idea of an index page is alive and kicking!
+You can always insert links to heavily used project notes.
+I currently use a page with all my tags as my index page (for tags, see the next post).

 The last thing we need to do is make a fast way to access the index file from anywhere.
 We can make a mapping to 1) open the index file and 2) change the Vim working directory to our notes directory, so that we can use our relative paths.